Skip to the content

 Rocky Hill Community

-Community of Faith United Methodist Church and Cemetery (formerly John Wesley Methodist Church and Cemetery), 1978.
+Community of Faith United Methodist Church and Cemetery (formerly John Wesley Methodist Episcopal Church and Cemetery), 1978.
 Source: George McDaniel, Black Historical Resources in Upper Western Montgomery County, Maryland.

 Potential Historic Significance